-- (a) There shall be elected, at the time of the primary general election to be held in 2016 2024, and every eighth year thereafter, one judge of the circuit court of every judicial circuit entitled to one judge, and one judge for each numbered division of the judicial circuit in those judicial circuits entitled to two or more circuit judges; and at the time of the primary election to be held in 2016, and in every fourth year thereafter, the number of magistrates prescribed by law for the county.
-Beginning with the election held in the year 2016 2024, an election for the purpose of electing judges of the circuit court, or an election for the purpose of electing magistrates, shall be upon a nonpartisan partisan ballot printed for the purpose. - (b) There shall be elected, at the general election to be held in 1992, and every fourth year thereafter, a sheriff, prosecuting attorney, surveyor of lands, and the number of assessors prescribed by law for the county; and at the general election to be held in 1990, and every second year thereafter, a commissioner of the county commission for each county; and at the general election to be held in 1992, and every sixth year thereafter, a clerk of the county commission and a clerk of the circuit court for each county. - (c) Effective with the primary election of 2016 2024, all elections for judge of the circuit courts in the respective circuits and magistrates in each county will be elected on a nonpartisan partisan basis and by division as set forth more fully in §3-5-1 et seq. of this code.
+1 (a) There shall be elected, at the time of the primary election to be held in 2016, and every 2 eighth year thereafter, one judge of the circuit court of every judicial circuit entitled to one judge, 3 and one judge for each numbered division of the judicial circuit in those judicial circuits entitled to 4 two or more circuit judges; and at the time of the primary election to be held in 2016, and in every 5 fourth year thereafter, the number of magistrates prescribed by law for the county.
+Beginning with 6 the election held in the year 2016, an election for the purpose of electing judges of the circuit court, 7 or an election for the purpose of electing magistrates, shall be upon a nonpartisan ballot printed for 8 the purpose

+9 (b) There shall be elected, at the general election to be held in 1992, and every fourth year 10 thereafter, a sheriff, prosecuting attorney, surveyor of lands, and the number of assessors 11 prescribed by law for the county; and at the general election to be held in 1990, and every second 12 year thereafter, a commissioner of the county commission for each county; and at the general 13 election to be held in 1992, and every sixth year thereafter, a clerk of the county commission and a 14 clerk of the circuit court for each county.

+(c) Effective with the primary election of 2016, all elections for judge of the circuit courts in the respective circuits and magistrates in each county will be elected on a nonpartisan basis and by division as set forth more fully in article five of this chapter